Thanks for downloading Dynamsoft Label Recognizer Package!

 With DLR, you can create customizable text detection and recognition software with enterprise-grade performance to meet your business needs.

-Reference Region is an important feature of DLR.
-It can greatly enhance the ability to localize ROI.
+Reference Region is the most important feature of DLR.
 Generally, a label is not fixed in a certain position, but we could utilize some characteristic areas around the target label to locate it.
-The reference region may utilize the features such as foreground and background colours, straight lines, textures, or barcodes around the label.
+The reference region may utilize surrounding features such as foreground and background colours, straight lines, textures, or barcodes around the label in order to localize the Region of Interest (ROI).

 A reference region could be: